life4/textdistance.rs/README.md

 | tversky            | 🐇 512.41 µs |
 | yujian_bo          | 🐢 4.6044 ms |

-The benchmarks are povered by [criterion](https://github.com/bheisler/criterion.rs) and live in the [benches](./benches/) directory.
+The benchmarks are powered by [criterion](https://github.com/bheisler/criterion.rs) and live in the [benches](./benches/) directory.
 They are quite simple: grab 10 [open-source licenses](https://github.com/github/choosealicense.com/tree/gh-pages/_licenses), take a 200 chars prefix from each, and cross-compare these prefixes.
-The numbers might be very different an a different kind of input, length of the input, when comparing words rather than characters, or running the benchmarks on a different machine.
-The goal of these benchmarks is to provide a basic guidance rather than give a definitive answer.
-If performance is critical for you application, I encourage you to make your benchmarks on the real data you have.
+The numbers might be very different for a different kind of input, length of the input, when comparing words rather than characters, or running the benchmarks on a different machine.
+The goal of these benchmarks is to provide basic guidance rather than give a definitive answer.
+If performance is critical for your application, I encourage you to make your benchmarks on the real data you have.

 ## Versioning